grishick/pydantic-airtable/docs/examples/simple-usage.md

 This example shows how to:

 - Configure the library from environment variables
-- Define models with smart field detection
+- Define models with field type detection
 - Perform CRUD operations
 - Use filtering and queries